With our big wedding day less than 3 weeks away, it’s time for wedding favours.

-Alright, sorry folks who have zero interest in wedding projects.
-With the big day less than 3 weeks away, it’s just about all I can think about and any non-wedding things currently happening in our lives (thesis writing, job hunting, etc) just aren’t so interesting to write about.
-So here we go with my little adventure into wedding favours.
 As I’m sure you could all guess, we wanted them to be handmade and friendly on the purse strings.
-We went through a bunch of ideas that we’ve seen done before: cookies, candy bags, seeds, small trees or plants, honey, etc. We loved the idea of little plants or trees that people could take home and re-plant themselves, but since our wedding is in NY and a bunch of Canadians are coming across the border, we knew that it was a no-go since anything with earth/soil isn’t border-crossing friendly.
-Our other favourite was honey in mason jars.
-There is actually a beekeeper who uses some of the land on Dan’s parents’ farm in Ottawa, so we knew we could get yummy local honey for a good price.
-But again the idea of sending people home with ooey-gooey honey which may explode in their baggage was not really ideal.
-So when my Mum started mentioning all this lavender they had growing at their place, we suddenly had a lightbulb moment.
-Little lavender sachets (you know, to make your drawers smell nice?!).
-A few seconds later, we realized that this involved some sewing skills, and even though I’m starting to learn on my new machine, I am certainly feeling far from confident.
+When my Mum started mentioning all this lavender they had growing at their place, we suddenly had a lightbulb moment.
+Little lavender sachets (you know, to make your drawers smell nice?!)!
+A few minutes later though, we realized that this involved some sewing skills, and even though I’m starting to learn on my new machine, I am certainly feeling far from confident.
 So we browsed around on what we could make with lavender.
 That’s when trusty old Martha Stewart came in.
 She has a recipe for lavender salt which you can use in your cooking and it looks amazing.
 It’s apparently delish on chicken, lamb, asparagus and pretty much any vegetable.
 Loved it.

 So the first step was to pick the lavender from my parents’ garden.
 My two trusty helpers were key here (thanks Ma and Pa!).